d) Terms/rights attached to equity shares:

 The Company categorizes Loan assets (except Trade advances) into stages primariLy based on the Days Past Due status.

-The Company has computed expected credit Losses for Trade Advance PortfoLio based on historical movement data, capturing transitions between stages and Loss on historicaLLy written off unrecovered amounts from deaLers.
+The Company has computed expected credit Losses for Trade Advance PortfoLio based on historicaL movement data, capturing transitions between stages and Loss on historicaLLy written off unrecovered amounts from deaLers.
+A month on month Data AnaLysis and Transition Matrix is deveLoped based on historicaL movement data capturing transitions between stages.
+The transition probabiLities are used to compute Through The CycLe (TTC) PDs.

 iii) Definition of default

-Since the Company's portfoLio predominantly incLudes retaiL vehicLe Loan portfoLio with around 3 miLLion Loan accounts making it difficult to define default at an individual Loan account, the Company has considered the event of default when overdue is more than 90 days past due.
-The same is aLso in Line with the regulator's definition of default, when overdue is more than 90 days past due.
+Since the Company's portfoLio predominancy incLudes retaiL vehicLe Loan portfoLio with around 3.5 miLLion Loan accounts making it difficuLt to define defauLt at an individuaL Loan account, the Company has considered the event of defauLt when overdue is more than 90 days past due.
+The same is aLso in Line with the reguLator's definition of defauLt, when overdue is more than 90 days past due.

 iv) Exposure at default